strusteve/nested-sampling/README.md

 ### Nested Sampling

 Summary: Starts from N positions in parameter space, replaces the lowest likelihood position with a higher likelihood position sampled from a likelihood-bounded prior.
 This process iterates, accumulating bayesian evidence at each 'layer' until only a negligible amount is left.
-Discarded points represent posterior samples and through the evidence posterior values for each are calculated.
+Discarded positions represent posterior samples and posterior values for each are calculated via the evidence.

 Input: data with errors on y, generative function, number of samples, lower prior bounds, upper prior bounds, likelihood scaling factor